 And this was precisely the same thinking that propelled Osama bin Laden and Al Qaeda to target the United States

 Bin Laden and Al Qaeda both saw the United States as the linchpin that held together security in the Middle East and therefore thwarted their revolutionary Islamist ambitions.
 Washington underwrote most of the regimes Bin Laden hated the most: the Saudis and their Gulf allies, Egypt, Jordan and Israel.
-Bin Laden believed that if Al Qaeda could provoke the US into a war much like the Soviet one in Afghanistan, it could trick the US into misusing its power so badly it would eventually end up abandoning its alliances in the Middle East.
+Bin Laden believed that if Al Qaeda could provoke the United States into a war much like the Soviet one in Afghanistan, it could trick the United States into misusing its power so badly it would eventually end up abandoning its alliances in the Middle East.
 This would then open the door to Islamist revolution in Arab states and victory over Israel.

 But provoking states isn’t enough; terrorism must also provoke citizens as well

 Another reason the Soviet war in Afghanistan failed was because Soviet citizens themselves tired of it.
 While the Soviet system prevented them from expressing as much until glasnost took hold, this war-weariness weakened a Soviet state that supported the occupation.

 But war-weariness is not the only provocation that can work: sometimes a bloodthirsty citizenry is also what a terror group wants.
 If citizens rally for revenge, they often do two things: they tolerate higher civilian deaths among their “enemy” abroad while promoting discrimination within their own borders.
 Both give the terror group a net gain of recruits as victims of revenge, who may well have been neutral before, join the terror group out of their own desire for vengeance.

 Meanwhile, within the original target country, bigotry creates a fifth column of potential recruits who may either join the terror group directly on the battlefield or who may become sleeper cells or lone wolves capable of causing more provocation later on.